 Community Food Assistance Network

-1. Click the View larger map icon on the top right-side of the map.
-A new tab browser window will open.
+1. To see a bigger map, click on the View larger map icon located on the top right corner of the map.
 View larger map

-2. When the map opens in the new tab browser window, click the Search icon and type in your address to find the closest program.
+2. Once the map opens in the new tab or browser window, look for the Search icon.
+Click on it, and then type in your address.
+This will help you find the closest food assistance program to your location.
 Search icon

-3. Click any of the Map marker icons for more information about the program.
+3. Click any of the Map marker icons for more information about a program.
 Click on a map marker

-I am a post-secondary student where do I access food support?
+As a post-secondary student, where can I find food support?

 Saturday